Minister of Status of Women to lead afternoon town hall with students

 Where: Bonnie & John Buhler Hall, CMHR, 85 Israel Asper Way, Winnipeg

 The welcome event at 9:30 a.m. will include an Indigenous Elder; youth spokesperson Patricia Nosal of Plan Canada; the Honourable Rochelle Squires, Manitoba's Minister of Sport, Culture and Heritage for the Province of Manitoba; Winnipeg city councillor Brian Mayes; and CMHR Chief Financial Officer Susanne Robertson.

 Please see the attached backgrounder for session themes and a list of the participating women's rights advocates, including several current and previous recipients of the Governor General's Award, along with other inspiring women.

-The event has been organized by the Museum in partnership with Status of Women Canada and with support from Winnipeg City Council's Liaison for School Boards and Youth, Brian Mayes.
+The event has been organized by the Museum in partnership with Status of Women Canada - will open in a new tab and with support from Winnipeg City Council's Liaison for School Boards and Youth, Brian Mayes.

 Women and men who have worked to promote equality for women and girls in Canada will participate in a November 14 event at the CMHR with 200 Grade 7 to 9 students of all genders.
 Breakout sessions have been built around components of the Museum's new school program called "Women's Equality".

 Themes include a historical look at women's rights in Canada, media representation of women, gender equality and the law, women's collectives, equality advocates, gender-based violence, rights of Indigenous women and girls, and women leaders in public life and business.

 - Five of the six recipients of this year's GG's Awards in Commemoration of the Person's Case:

 - Lucia Lorenzi — youth recipient (Port Coquitlam, BC)